Journey along the coast of the long finger of the Avalon Peninsula between Trinity Bay and Conception Bay.

 Don’t forget to stop in Cavendish for a photo op of the rainbow of fishing sheds right on the beach.

+Where both Trinity and Conception Bay meet, you’re bound to stumble upon more than a few lovely places: Cupids, Heart’s Content, Heart’s Desire, and Heart’s Delight will no doubt have your own heart skipping a beat.
 The Cable Station in Heart’s Content, once a major relay point for transatlantic telegraph messages, is now a Provincial Historic Site, complete with much of the original equipment.
 The first successful transatlantic cable landed here in 1866.
-You may feel inspired to stretch your legs on the Mizzen Trail, an easy two-kilometre trail around Mizzen Pond.
+You may feel inspired to stretch your legs on the Mizzen Trail, an easy two–kilometre trail around Mizzen Pond.
+Slightly further down the coast, you will come across the iconic red and white spirals of the Heart’s Content Lighthouse.
+The lighthouse, along with the Cable Station, was a significant stepping stone in the community’s fishing history.
+We may be biased, but it is picture perfect.

 Stop in Winterton, where the Boat Building Museum will give you a chance to roll up your sleeves and learn how to build a traditional dory or punt.